Bruno-Neumann/SCPSL-Discord-Bot/README.md

 ##
 ### Get your server account id and the api key

-  You can use the scpsl server console to get the api key
+  You can use the scpsl server console to get the id

     !id
+  And the api key

     !api show

 ##